2023 Most Popular Science Technologies Master's Degree Schools

 About 43% of the students majoring in science tech at the school are women while 57% are male.

-Millersville University of Pennsylvania ranked #6 on this year’s Most Popular Science Technologies Master’s Degree Schools list.
-Millersville is a medium-sized public school located in the large suburb of Millersville.
+Millersville University of Pennsylvania came in at #6 in this year’s edition of the Most Popular Science Technologies Master’s Degree Schools ranking.
+Millersville is a medium-sized public school located in the suburb of Millersville.

-With a ranking of #7, Morehouse School of Medicine did quite well on this year’s most popular schools for science technologies / technicians students working on their master’s degree.
-Located in the large city of Atlanta, MSM is a private not-for-profit school with a small student population.
+Morehouse School of Medicine landed the #7 spot in the 2023 rankings for the most popular master’s degree science technologies / technicians programs.
+Located in the large city of Atlanta, MSM is a private not-for-profit college with a fairly small student population.

 Women make up 67% of the science tech majors at the school.

-University of St. Thomas did quite well in this year’s ranking of the most popular places for science technologies / technicians students to get a master’s degree.
-It came in at #8 on the list.
-UST is a small private not-for-profit school located in the large city of Houston.
+University of St. Thomas ranked #8 on this year’s Most Popular Science Technologies Master’s Degree Schools list.
+UST is a small private not-for-profit school located in the city of Houston.

 Of the 2 students majoring in science tech at UST, 50% are male and 50% are female.